samphamdotnetmicroservices02/Play.Identity/README.md

 kubectl apply -f ./kubernetes/identity.yaml -n $namespace

-kubectl get pods -n $namespace
+kubectl get pods -n $namespace kubectl get pods -n $namespace -w
 READY 1/1: means that we have one container inside the pod, and that one pod is ready
+AGE: is the time your pod run from the past to the current time
+-w: listen to it until a new version deployment is alive.

 kubectl get services -n $namespace
 TYPE: ClusterIP is the default type, which is ClusterIP meaning that it gets an IP that is local to the cluster